From MySQL to MySQL

 DNS Server

-Enable this option if you need to use your own private domain name as the source or destination database IP address.
+Enable this option if you need to use the IP address of your own DNS server as the source or destination database IP address.

 DNS Server IP Address